dbmartin00/murakami/README.md

 QuantumMetric.sendEvent(3, impressionSummary, EventType.Encrypted);
 ```

-You may need to update the code.
+You may need to update the code to reflect you integer event code.

 David.Martin@split.io